 Like Medicare Advantage plans, Part D plans cover specific areas.
 If you move out of state, you’ll have to get a new Drug plan.
 While the coverage may be similar, the premiums and coverages could differ.

 Medicare Supplements work a little differently.
 The coverage is required to be the same no matter where you live.
 You should inform your insurance company when you change your address to another state.
 In many cases, you’ll be able to keep your Medicare Supplement.

 Most states have the same plan options.
 The differences will be what carriers are available and the prices.
-When moving to a new state, it’s wise to review the pricing in your new area.
+When moving to a new state, reviewing the pricing in your new area is wise.

 Changing your plan or carrier may be in your best interest as the new state’s premiums could be lower.
 It’s also true that the new state may be more expensive.